Startups Weekly: Tech layoffs spread (a bit) – TechCrunch

 #EquityPod

-Alex and Danny are back on Equity this week, here’s a menu before you listen to the episode here (and if you haven’t subscribed yet, you can do that here).
+Alex and Danny are back on Equity this week; here’s a menu before you listen to the episode here (and if you haven’t subscribed yet, you can do that here):

 -